BVISAIL

 • Wa’Omoni Restaurant – Local food and burgers.
 Wa’omoni is open from 6 am to 5:30 pm except for Thursdays and Fridays.
 Try the delicious venison and conch burgers and scrumptious cakes and puddings.

 • Nobu Barbuda – Princess Diana Beach, in what used to be the K Club.
 Open Wednesday to Sunday from 12-6 pm only.
-Large numbers of visitors are attracted to this amazingly beautiful location for lunch.
+It attracts large numbers of visitors as an amazingly beautiful location for lunch.

 Marinas and Anchorages in Antigua and Barbuda